yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_oauth/oauth_flows/oauth_flows_token_info.md

 description: Use the token information service to validate that an access token was issued by the API Gateway.
 ---

 The OAuth token information service responds to requests for information on a specified OAuth 2.0 access token.
-A request to the `tokenInfo` service is an HTTP `GET` request for information in a specified OAuth 2.0 access token.
+A request to the `tokenInfo` service is an HTTP `POST` request for information in a specified OAuth 2.0 access token.

 ![OAuth 2.0 Token Info](/Images/OAuth/APIgw_token_info.png)